Maguire1999/NewsRecommendationSystem/README.md

 # for a specific model
 ```

 > Tip: by adding `REMARK` environment variable, you can make the runs name in TensorBoard more meaningful.
-For example, `REMARK=num-filters-300-window-size-5 python3 src/train.py`.
+For example, `REMARK=num-filters-300-window-size-5 python -m news_recommendation.train`.

 ## Results